Íñigo Errejón: Más Madrid and Más País

+On 24 October 2024, Errejón announced his retirement from politics, writing a statement in which he admitted to "mistakes".
+This followed journalist Cristina Fallarás writing about another woman allegedly suffering sexual violence from a "well-known politician who lives in Madrid".
+After the resignation, actress Elisa Mouliaá announced that she had reported Errejón to the police for an alleged sexual assault in September 2021.

 Ideology and stances

 According to Chazel and Fernández, Errejón transitioned from the anarchist and libertarian sensibilities of his youth to an interest in Latin American populism, displaying a convergence toward the Essex School of discourse analysis in his PhD dissertation, underpinning the intellectual goal of the creation of hegemony through discourse.
 A follower of Ernesto Laclau (whom he has explicitly cited several times as leading intellectual reference) and Chantal Mouffe, Errejón has been considered as the "most forthcoming" figure in Podemos when it came to embrace the party as populist.
 According to Franzé, rather than as antagonism between already existing actors, Errejón would understand populism as a reconfiguration of the legitimate demos.

 Errejón was a supporter of the figure of Hugo Chávez (whom he deemed a "source of political pedagogy"), and an early defender of the Venezuelan bolivarian experience (Venezuela was described by Errejón as "my adopted fatherland").
 In a 2013 interview to Venezuelan newspaper Correo del Orinoco, Errejón got to the point of stating that the lines for food Venezuelans experienced for hours were "because they have more money to consume more" and that there was a "culture of queues" because Venezuelans supposedly enjoyed socialising.
 Spanish newspaper La Gaceta dismissed Errejón's statements as "absurd".

 Errejón assured in a 2018 interview that the country had made "very important progress" and that "people eat three meals a day".
 When the interviewer pointed out that the population had lost "around 10 kilos on average in recent years", Errejón responded by saying "I don't have that data".
 However, the following year, he stated in another interview that "Venezuela is a disaster and it is obvious that I do not want that model for my country.